Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 Notes:
 - API key is masked (prefix + last 4 chars) for safety.
-- If the key doesn’t start with `SG.`, a hint is logged to double‑check the value.
+- If the key doesn't start with `SG.`, a hint is logged to double‑check the value.
-- `rsi_alert_service` will also surface a one‑line summary under “Email diagnostics:” when an email send fails.
+- `rsi_alert_service` will also surface a one‑line summary under "Email diagnostics:".

 ### "AttributeError: 'RSIAlertService' object has no attribute '_allow_by_pair_cooldown'"
 - Cause: Older builds missed the per (alert, symbol, timeframe, side) cooldown helper in `app/rsi_alert_service.py` while it was referenced during RSI checks.